Rhetoric (Aristotle): Chapters 2–11

 Chapters 2–11 explore those emotions useful to a rhetorical speaker.
-Aristotle provides an account on how to arouse these emotions in an audience so that a speaker might be able to produce the desired action successfully (Book 2.2.27).
+Aristotle describes how to arouse these emotions in an audience so that a speaker might be able to produce the desired action successfully.
 Aristotle arranges the discussion of the emotions in opposing pairs, such as anger and calmness or friendliness and enmity.
-For each emotion, Aristotle discusses the person's state of mind, against whom one directs the emotion, and for what reasons (Book 2.1.9).
+For each emotion, Aristotle discusses the person's state of mind, against whom one directs the emotion, and for what reasons.
 It is pertinent to understand all the components in order to stimulate a certain emotion within another person.

-For example, to Aristotle, anger results from the feeling of belittlement (Book 2.2.3–4).
-Those who become angry are in a state of distress due to a foiling of their desires (Book 2.2.9).
-The angry direct their emotion towards those who insult the latter or that which the latter values.
-These insults are the reasoning behind the anger (Book 2.2.12–27).
-In this way, Aristotle proceeds to define each emotion, assess the state of mind for those experiencing the emotion, determine to whom people direct the emotion, and reveal their reasoning behind the emotion.
+For example, to Aristotle, anger results from the feeling of belittlement.
+Those who become angry are distressed due to a foiling of their desires.
+The angry direct their emotion towards those who insult them or that which those people value.
+These insults are the reasoning behind the anger.

+In this way, Aristotle defines each emotion, assesses the state of mind for those experiencing the emotion, determines to whom people direct the emotion, and reveals their reasoning behind the emotion.
 The significance of Aristotle's analysis stems from his idea that emotions have logical grounding and material sources.